 1992-1996 – 1248 sq. ft

 In 1992, the Alberta Government mandated all new homes would be required to comply with Part 9 of the Alberta Building Code (ABC).
 That ruling mandated that all homes, whether built on-site of off-site, must meet the same standards.
 The labeling then changed to state that homes meeting these standards were defined as Modular.
-Saskatchewan and Manitoba continue to accept both homes built to the CSA-A277 and the CSA-Z240 MH Standards under the National Building Code (NBC).
+Saskatchewan and Manitoba continue to accept both homes built to the CSA-A277 standard process and the CSA-Z240 MH Standard under the National Building Code (NBC).

 Common characteristics included: 2×6 walls, stippled ceilings, PVC vinyl double pane windows, improved ventilation systems, residential eaves optional and vinyl siding standard.

 1997-2000 – 1248 sq. ft

-Homes are now built to the ABC using CSA-A277 Certification Process required by the Alberta Building Code (ABC) or greater, different building facilities build to different building specifications; however, the homes are always built at least to, the minimum standard required by the Province where the home will be sited.
-This includes CSA-A277 and or CSA-Z240 MH in Saskatchewan and Manitoba under the National Building Code (NBC) as adopted by the provinces.
+Homes are now built to the Alberta Building Code using CSA-A277 Certification Process or greater.
+Various building facilities construct to different building specifications; however, the homes are always built at least to, the minimum standard required by the Province where the home will be sited.
+This includes to the CSA-A277 Certification Process and or CSA-Z240 MH Standard in Saskatchewan and Manitoba under the National Building Code (NBC) as adopted by the provinces.
 20’ width homes with 12” residential eaves are now becoming available.

 2000-Present – 1700 sq. ft

-In Alberta, homes continue to be built and certified using the CSA-A277 Certification Process as required by the Alberta Building Code.
-While different building facilities build to different building specifications, they must always be built to at least the minimum standard required by the Province where the home will be sited.
-This includes CSA-A277 and or CSA-Z240 MH in Saskatchewan and Manitoba under the National Building Code (NBC) as adopted by the provinces.
+In Alberta, homes continue to be built and certified using the CSA-A277 Certification Process as required by the National Building Code – 2019 Alberta Edition.
+While various building facilities construct to different building specifications, they must always be built to at least the minimum standard required by the Province where the home will be sited.
+This includes CSA-A277 Certification Process and or CSA-Z240 MH Standard in Saskatchewan and Manitoba under the National Building Code (NBC) as adopted by the provinces.
 Shipping restrictions have continually been modified in all provinces and today much greater sizes are permitted.
 The Prairie provinces typically allow modules of 20’, 22’ and 24’ widths with even wider dimensions moved when using house moving equipment.